sabauandrei98/Licenta/README.md

-# Licenta
+# Licence Work

 CURRENT PROGRESS:

+- Handled some undesired work flows on the server and client
+- User friendly messages in the server and client interfaces
+- Handling most of the exceptions and errors on python server and client
-- Successfully set an python server and client to test a TCP connection which will further be used to connect to the Unity server for sending and receiving info.
+- Successfully set an python server and client to test a TCP connection which will further be used to connect to the Unity for sending and receiving info.
 - Some Unity code to connect to a C# separate server.

-Licence Work

-Idea:
+## Idea:

 This is a challenge-based training platform  where you can improve your coding skills with fun turn based Unity games.
 The main idea is the same as on Codingame Platform: https://www.codingame.com

-Basic description:
+#### Basic description:

 The player opens the Unity Platform and chooses a game.
 Next, the user is able to play offline or online (LAN multiplayer)